 Free / Paid virtual staging furniture

-In case you’re asking how they can support themselves and all creators, sharing 3D furniture models for free, here’s the answer.
+If you’re asking how they managed to support themselves and all creators, sharing 3D furniture models for free at the beginning of the operation, here’s the answer.

-I like that website so much that even made a video on it:
+I like that website so much that I even made a video on it:

 If you have 3D modeling skills, you can model and submit virtual staging furniture models and earn money.

 Join and upload 3D models to be approved by the 3Dsky team if they are eligible for PRO or Free ratings.

 3DSky is a reliable source for models; daily, thousands of 3D models are being uploaded to the website, and it probably has more than 100,000 visitors looking for quality models.

 The quality of the Free models varies, and some of them might be very outdated from the times where a low poly was considered a perfect option, as PCs weren’t able to handle many polygons or large texture sizes.